-4.4 Obligation of the participants / team members
+4.4 Obligation of the participants/team members

-- a) Each participant and/or team member is responsible for the waste generated by his team during the event.
-Competitors, teams and fans are given advice by the organiser on the correct disposal of Personal Protection Equipment (PPE) Waste, in accordance with national regulations. - b) Where organisers provide the necessary containers for waste, they must be used as directed. - c) Waste must be retained by the team until the approved facilities provided by organisers can be used. - d) Used tyres must be retained by the teams or manufacturers unless storage and disposal facilities are provided by the organisers. - e) Any infringement by the participant (who is responsible for his team) of the FIM Environmental Code can result in a fine, disqualification from the event or suspension, and may also result in the participant or rider being liable for any costs of rectification. - f) These recommendations, duties and obligations are to be mentioned in the Supplementary Regulations.
+- a) Each participant and/or team member is responsible for the waste generated by his team during the event. - b) Where organisers provide the necessary containers for waste, they must be used as directed. - c) Waste must be retained by the team until the approved facilities provided by organisers can be used. - d) Used tyres must be retained by the teams or manufacturers unless storage and disposal facilities are provided by the organisers. - e) Any infringement by the participant (who is responsible for his team) of the FIM Environmental Code can result in a fine, disqualification from the event or suspension, and may also result in the participant or rider being liable for any costs of rectification. - f) These recommendations, duties and obligations are to be mentioned in the Supplementary Regulations.